ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 ### Describe in detail how the provided source code works

 TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code
+TODO: Write at least one paragraph to explain the provided source code

 ```python
 number_runs = 10